segmentio/analytics-angular/README.md

 }
 ```

 > **Tip!** Other handlers might be better for other situations.
-You can see the [React docs on event handlers](https://reactjs.org/docs/handling-events.html) for more information.
+You can see the [Angular docs on event handlers](https://angular.io/guide/user-input) for more information.

 ### Track Calls with Lifecycle Methods
-[Lifecycle methods](https://reactjs.org/docs/react-component.html#the-component-lifecycle) are also great for tracking particular events, and in fact we used a lifecycle method in Step 2 to track page component loads.
+[Lifecycle methods](https://angular.io/guide/user-input) are also great for tracking particular events, and in fact we used a lifecycle method in Step 2 to track page component loads.
 For example, if you want to track components that are conditionally rendered from a parent component and that are outside the scope of a `page` call, then you can use `componentDidMount` to trigger a `track` event:

 ```JSX
 export default class VideoPlayer extends Component {